evan-king/node-primitive-enum/README.md

 By design, primitive-enum does not allow the same value to be used as two different keys nor as two different values.
 Additionally, no same value may be used as both enum key and enum value, except in the case of matching key-value pairs where key == value.
-This is partly to enforce good enum-defining conventions, and partly to minimize limitations of using the most convenient means of performing enum lookups - which works with keys and values interchangeably.
+This is partly to enforce good enum-defining conventions, but primarily to minimize limitations of using the most concise means of performing enum lookups - which map keys and values interchangeably.

 Lastly, all enum keys and values are expected to be simple primitives, castable to strings.
 Instead supplying custom objects which cast to (unique) strings may also work, but is not